Lester Grinspoon: Promotion attempts

 Despite "a career that included pioneering research on schizophrenia, dozens of books and papers, and leadership roles at the Massachusetts Mental Health Center and other prestigious institutions," Grinspoon was denied promotion to full professor in 1975 and 1997.
-Grinspoon's allies believe "an undercurrent of unscientific prejudice against cannabis among [Harvard] faculty and school leaders doomed his chances"; in 1975, a dean confided to him that the promotions committee “hated” Marihuana Reconsidered because it was “too controversial.”
+Grinspoon's allies believe "an undercurrent of unscientific prejudice against cannabis among [Harvard] faculty and school leaders doomed his chances"; in 1975, a dean confided to him that the promotions committee "hated" Marihuana Reconsidered because it was "too controversial."
 Dan Adams of The Boston Globe has characterized Grinspoon as "no Timothy Leary [...]
 He was an earnest academic who wore a tie, and insisted he never promoted the use of marijuana, but rather the elimination of draconian prohibitions."

 Former colleagues Ming Tsuang and Joseph Coyle have maintained that the denial of Grinspoon's promotion was likely predicated on his perceived neglect of "original research" in favor of "[synthesizing] the work of others".
 However, Coyle has acknowledged that Grinspoon's cannabis research "could have been an element" in the decision.
-In 2018, The Harvard Crimson published an editorial called Grinspoon Reconsidered that was highly critical of Harvard Medical School for retaliating against Grinspoon for his (now visionary) work on cannabis.
+In 2018, The Harvard Crimson published an editorial called "Grinspoon Reconsidered" that was highly critical of Harvard Medical School for retaliating against Grinspoon's now-visionary work on cannabis.